edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-01-06-elearning-statistics.md

 There is no doubt that the COVID-19 pandemic has changed the way companies across the globe do business.
 This has far-reaching implications for work and training that we will begin to see playing out in 2021.

-{% picture blog blog/2021-01-06-elearning-statistics01.jpg --alt 88% of employers encouraged remote work as the pandemic set in %}
+{% picture "blog/2021/2021-01-06-elearning-statistics01.jpg" , "88% of employers encouraged remote work as the pandemic set in" %}

 ## 13 eLearning statistics 2021